Recorded April 3 2026

 To listen via iTunes, click here.

-To listen to this episode on YouTube [coming soon], .
+To listen to this episode on YouTube click here, .

-Everyone has heard of Sigmond Freud and boy, do funny images pop in our heads when we hear his name.
+Everyone has heard of Sigmund Freud and boy, do funny images pop in our heads when we hear his name.
 The accent, the couch, the cigar.
-In part, this is because people just don’t seem to take him very seriously anymore.
+In part, this is because people don’t seem to take him very seriously anymore.
 Is this fair?
-Are his ideas like the id, ego, and superego no longer helpful?
-Have antidepressants and other medications made psychoanalysis obsolete?
+Are his theories no longer helpful?
+What can we learn by focusing on his intellectual development?
 On this episode, we ask these questions and more.

 Susan Sugarman is Professor of Psychology at Princeton University.
-She is a developmental psychologist with an interest in unexplainable elements of the human experience, and the intersections of psychology, philosophy, and the history of ideas.
-She is the author of more than a dozen books, most recently Sigmond Freud: A Contemporary Introduction published by Routledge.
+She is a developmental psychologist with an interest in unexplainable elements of the human experience and the intersections of psychology, philosophy, and the history of ideas.
+She is the author of seven books, most recently Sigmund Freud: A Contemporary Introduction published by Routledge.

 To subscribe in another app or platform, copy and paste the following RSS feed into your program: